3/13/2025

 Daniel Rosenberg

-I just given the state of affairs with the turbulence around trade wars and what have you.
+I'm just getting the state of affairs with the turbulence around. trade wars and what have you.
 Just any changes to competitive pricing that you're seeing from some other guys out there and the pricing power that you're able to have given the value you provide.
 Just any commentary around any changes that you've seen on the front line.

 speaker

-No, surprisingly, we haven't really seen any major changes.
-And, you know, even given the even given the tariffs or tariff threats, I would say, you know, we have not actually reacted.
-We're not we're not planning to change anything at the moment without pricing.
-But the only place that we've actually might have seen is there is some some play in this 5G transmitter space because there's only, you know, I'd say three, I would say maybe four vendors.
+Not surprisingly, we haven't really seen any major changes.
+Um, and, and, you know, even given the, even given the tariffs or tariff threats, I would say, um, you know, we haven't obviously reacted.
+We're not, we're not planning to change anything at the moment without pricing, but, uh, the only place that we've actually might've seen is, is there is some, some play in the, in this 5g transmitter space.
+Cause there's only, you know, I'd say three, I would say maybe four vendors.
 And we've seen some opportunities where people are, as we say, dropping their pants on their pricing.
 But I haven't seen anything unusual.
 I mean, that's just massive competitive.
 You know, it's getting nasty out there all the time, but nothing different from any other year.

 speaker